samiyusufbal/QuickBoard/README.md

 ## Changelog

 ### Current Version
+-   Consolidated configuration variables into a single `CONFIG` object.
+-   Added support for 12 or 24-hour clock formats.
+-   Improved performance for page visibility.
-- Separated JavaScript into `script.js` file
+-   Separated JavaScript into a `script.js` file.
-- Added HTTPS for weather API
+-   Added HTTPS for the weather API.
-- Improved error handling for weather
+-   Improved weather error handling.
-- Added click-outside-to-close for search
+-   Added click-outside-to-close for the search.
-- Better responsive design
+-   Improved responsive design.
-- Added Turkish placeholder text support
-- Improved code organization and comments
+-   Improved code organization and comments.